unoplatform/uno.extensions/doc/Reference/Markup/Templates.md

 ## ContentTemplate

-Similar to `DataTemplate`, `ContentTemplate` is a special case which must take into consideration the target type of the parent control it is being applied to.
-This has handled automatically for you by the generated extensions.
+Similar to `DataTemplate`, `ContentTemplate` is a special case that must take into consideration the target type of the parent control to which it is being applied.
+This has been handled automatically for you by the generated extensions.
 Similar to the `DataTemplate`, the method will be strongly typed, only the type will be that of the parent control.

 ```cs
 new Button()